I realize you are very excited to get going in your own garden.

 California is the biggest supplier of the sun-dried grapes.
-The California Associated Raisin Company (later known as Sun-Maid) was created with the idea for an ingenious co-op and the credit for this novel approach went to vineyardist, oilman, and attorney Henry H. Welsh.
-Welsh came up with the idea for a three-year grower contract, subject to a two-year renewal, binding the raisin grower to deliver all of his crop for a guaranteed price.
+The California Associated Raisin Company (later known as Sun-Maid) was created with the idea for an ingenious co-op, and the credit for this novel approach went to vineyardist, oilman, and attorney Henry H. Welsh.
+Welsh came up with the idea for a three-year grower contract, subject to a two-year renewal, binding the raisin grower to deliver all of his crops for a guaranteed price.

 Naturally low in fat, raisins contain healthy nutrients... unless you're eating the yogurt- or chocolate-covered raisins.